JStumpp/awesome-android/readme.md

 ### Database
 - [Cupboard](https://bitbucket.org/qbusict/cupboard) - Access the sqlite easily via direct database access or through the ContentProvider framework.
+- [DbInspector](https://github.com/infinum/android_dbinspector) - Provides a simple way to view the contents of the in-app database for debugging purposes.

 #### ORM